jam01/SRS-Template/template.md

 💡 Tips:
 - Outline promotion stages and required verification gates or approvals.
-- Cross-reference related sections such as 3.5.1 Installation and 3.5.10 Change Management and Release Notes for environment setup, versioning, and release traceability.
+- Cross-reference 3.5.1 Installation and 3.5.10 Change Management and Release Notes for environment setup, versioning, and release traceability.
+- Avoid operational topology details (those belong in 3.5.3 Distribution).

 #### 3.5.3 Distribution
 💬 _Addresses geographically or organizationally distributed deployments, data, and devices._